 South Asian Art & Literacy for Youth (SAALY)

 SAALY made its debut in October 2011 with its pilot at The Watts Elementary School in South Los Angeles where many students had never participated in art classes before.
-The goal of the program was to foster cross cultural understanding via creative methods.
-The 8 week program was designed by educational veteran and Zanbeel Art board member Cheryl Maletta Trujillo in partnership with Zanbeel Art.
+The goal of the program is to foster cross cultural understanding via creative methods.
+The 8 week program is authored by educational veteran and Zanbeel Art board member Cheryl Maletta Trujillo and executed by Zanbeel Art.

 The 2012 version of thee program incorporated an exchange element into it, where students at The Watts Elementary School engaged in an arts and crafts exchange with students in Karachi, Pakistan, arranged by The Citizens Archive of Pakistan.